catalyst/moodle-tool_token/README.md

 The plugin has following settings.

 * Token lifetime - allows configuring max lifetime for the generated tokens.
+Once generated tokens will be valid for configured time.
+* Enabled auth methods - allows configuring auth methods to filter user by.
+Token can be generated for users with enabled auth methods only.
 * Enabled user fields - allows configuring user fields for matching users, including unique custom user profile fields.
+These fields could be used in a web service call to match users in Moodle.
+Note: 'id' filed is always enabled.
 * Enabled services - allows whitelisting only specific services for generating tokens using this plugin.
+Token can be generated for enabled services only.

 ## Usage ##